740i/Writeups/arkham/arkham.md

 <context-param>
 <description>
 ```
-After reading some more about java derialization we go back to the Mask blog here.
+After reading some more about java deserialization issues we go back to the Mask blog here.
 We can use the ysoserial tool to create a valid viewstate to replace in the request, then encrypt it with DES and sign it with our Hmac-SHA1 secret.
 We can see both secret values are the same in the web.xml.bak file.
 Checking the MyFaces documentation, http://myfaces.apache.org/shared12/myfaces-shared-core/apidocs/org/apache/myfaces/shared/util/StateUtils.html, the DES mode by default is ECB and PKCS5 is the default padding which we will need.
 Using the ysoserial tool, https://github.com/frohoff/ysoserial, we can create simple serialized objects to test with.
 ```bash
 $ java -jar /opt/ysoserial/ysoserial-master-55f1e7c35c-1.jar CommonsCollections5 'cmd /c ping 10.10.14.20' > ping.bin
 $ file ping.bin